 Quickly run out and climb into the saddle.
 Use carrots and make your way out of the lake, making sure to stay near the wall to avoid the slope that might be too steep for Epona.

 Once out of the lake, keep using carrots and you'll get over the fences.
 Stay to the right of Lon Lon Ranch on the way to Kakariko.
 Be careful going over the bridge leading to Kakariko: if you go over it quickly with Epona at a bad angle, she might stop.
 At Kakariko, dismount and go in.

 Run to the entrance of Death Mountain Trail.

 Use the bean stalk just outside Dodongo's Cavern as before to quickly get up to the path with the eruptions.
 Remember to run out of the way if you see shadows on the ground.
 At the wall that you can climb, remember to stay a little distance from the wall to lure the tektite to land near you so you can kill it.
 Then use the Hookshot to kill the skulltulas on the way up.
 Quickly walk up to Biggoron (he's to the right of the entrance to Death Mountain Crater) and give him the Eyedrops.
 He gives you the Claim Check.

-Turn it from day to night (or night to day) three times in a row.
-You'll have to wait for night to fall or day to break before playing Sun's Song again, because otherwise the song won't do anything.
+Play Sun's Song six times, but wait until daybreak/nightfall before playing the song each time.
+This makes three days pass.
 Show Biggoron your Claim Check and he'll give you Biggoron's Sword.
 (If it's not ready, just keep playing Sun's Song and checking with him until he gives it to you).